-Item 1a: If the operation has an administratively complete MMP and indicates that manure application records are being kept, the inspector will request to see the records.
-In order to obtain credit for Manure Management Plan implementation, the land application records must be reviewed by the inspector.
+Item 1a: If the operation has an administratively complete MMP and indicates that manure application records are being kept, the inspector should request to see the records and discuss spreader/applicator calibration.
+As per the EPA Chesapeake Bay Program requirements for reporting, as found in the Chesapeake Bay Phase 6 Nutrient Management BMP Expert Panel Report, in order to obtain credit for Manure Management Plan implementation, the land application records need to be reviewed by the inspector.
 The inspector will document if the applied rates are less than or equal to the planned rates.
-The inspector may ask the farmer about other related practices (i.e. the plan is written and implemented to crop phosphorus removal; application rates are adjusted due to use of nitrogen tests such as the PSNT- Pre-sidedress Nitrate Test or CSNT- Corn Stalk Nitrogen Testing, etc.) and document the acres that are implemented.